A viewing is the perfect opportunity to make sure a property is perfect for you.

-- Are there visible signs of mould, damp, or condensation; and if not, can you smell dampness in the air?
+- Is there visible signs of mould, damp, or condensation; and if not, can you smell dampness in the air?

-- Is there damp or hairline cracks behind any furniture?
+- Are there damp or hairline cracks behind any furniture?

 - Are there hairline cracks anywhere?
 If you can fit the side of a 2p coin in a crack, this is problematic.